jolsaker98/DAT250/README.md

 # DAT250
-Repository for DAT250 autumn 2022 at UiB
+Repository for DAT250 autumn 2022 at HVL